 Have you ever walked through a construction zone without glasses?
 The answer should be no because if you enter a construction zone then helmets and protective eye gear should be worn at all times.
 Sometimes the helmet makes it on, but not the glasses.
 When people think of getting injured while walking around some one’s property, they think of slip and falls.
 You may think of something falling onto someone’s head causing them to fall to the ground.
 Any injury caused on someone’s property is cause for an investigation.
-Our Premises Liability Attorneys at Compass Law Group, PC is ready to help.
+Our Premises Liability Attorneys at Compass Law Group, LLP is ready to help.

 Kinds of Eye Injuries